 Only medicines prescribed by a doctor can be administered in school.
-If your child requires prescribed medication during the day, it should be handed to the member of Nursery staff on the Nursery door at the start of the day.
-A medical consent form must be completed and signed stating the precise dose and time for the medication to be given.
+If your child requires prescribed medication during the day, it should be handed to your child's class teacher at the start of the day.
+A medical consent form must be completed and signed stating the precise does and time for the medication to be given.